a-schneider-fmi/balloon-operator/README.md

 `balloon_operator` directory and run `make_gui.bat`.
 This needs [Inkscape](https://inkscape.org/) to convert the app icon and Pyside6 (see above under Dependencies) to compile the UI.

+To run Balloon Operator, you may need to set the PYTHONPATH to the installation.

 ## Data